asbel/DSTeam2/README.md

 * Binance Python scripts stored in XSEDE, Stampede 2 (PuTTY, SSH)

 * Explanation of distributed systems in the high frequency trading space.

+# Run instructions
+Open this project in IDE that supports Python (Jupyter notebook, Spyder)

 # Research
 Distributed Systems in Trading: